Truion/SS-GEAR/README.md

 SimCLR GAN-> Training and accompanying scripts for running our method which exploits styleGAN for augmentations and train SimCLR network.

-The approach is explained in `report.pdf`
+The approach is explained in `report.pdf`.

 to run training scripts, run the following command:
 ```